 Example of use of Big Data to Drive Innovations

 You have probably heard of Amazon Fresh and Whole Foods.
 This is a perfect example of how big data can help improve innovation and product development.
 Amazon leverages big data analytics to move into a large market.
-The data-driven logistics gives Amazon the required expertise to enable creation and achievement of greater value.
-Focusing on big data analytics, Amazon whole foods is able to understand how customers buy groceries and how suppliers interact with the grocer.
-This data gives insights whenever there is need to implement further changes.
+The data-driven logistics gives Amazon the required expertise to enable the creation and achievement of greater value.
+Focusing on big data analytics, Amazon whole foods are able to understand how customers buy groceries and how suppliers interact with the grocer.
+This data gives insights whenever there is a need to implement further changes.
+You can also use the data of the best products to sell on Amazon for a more effective sales strategy.

 #5 Use of Big Data in Supply Chain Management